How to Regrow Green Onions from the Fridge

 Regrowing green onions from fridge scraps will save you $1.99 a month!
 That’s $23.88 a year.
 Whoo Hoo!!!

-Okay, this might not make you rich and it won’t change your life, but it’s something you should try just for fun.
-It is truly amazing how quickly your green onions will regrow their green tops with just water and a bit of sunlight.
+Okay, so this is not a get rich quick scheme – but it is something you should try – at least once.
+It’s truly amazing how quickly your green onions will regrow with just a bit of water and sunlight.

-There are many other kitchen scraps you can regrow or seeds you can start, but none are as quick and practical as green onions.
-Within days, you’ll see results and within weeks you can use your regrown onions – that apple seed or avocado seed is going to take a lot longer!
+There are many other kitchen scraps you can regrow, but none are as quick and practical as green onions.
+Within days, you’ll see results and within weeks you can use your regrown onions – that apple seed or pineapple top is going to take a lot longer!
 Two other scraps I like growing are celery and romaine.

 Also Try: Regrowing Romaine, Regrowing Celery, How to Dehydrate Green Onions